CumulusNetworks/docs/content/cumulus-netq-44/Manage-Configuration/Manage-Inventory/Monitor-Network-Inventory.md

 ### View the Number of Each Device Type in Your Network

-You can view the number of switches and hosts deployed in your network.
-As you grow your network this can be useful for validating the addition of devices as scheduled.

 To view the quantity of devices in your network, locate or open the small or medium Inventory/Devices card.
 The medium-sized card provides operating system distribution across the network in addition to the device count.
 Hover over items in the chart’s outer circle to view operating system distribution, and hover over items in the chart’s inner circle to view device counts.

-{{<figure src="/images/netq/inventory-devices-l1-42.png" width="200">}}
+{{<figure src="/images/netq/inventory-devices-l1-42.png" alt="small inventory card displaying 13 switches and 10 hosts" width="200">}}
-{{<figure src="/images/netq/inventory-devices-l2-42.png" width="200">}}
+{{<figure src="/images/netq/inventory-devices-l2-42.png" alt="medium inventory card displaying 15 switches and 10 hosts as a chart" width="200">}}

 ### View All Switches

-You can view all stored attributes for all switches in your network from either inventory card:
+You can view all stored attributes for all switches in your network from either the Inventory/Devices or Inventory/Switches cards:
-- Open the full-screen Inventory/Devices card and click **All Switches**
+- Open the full-screen Inventory/Devices card and select **Ethernet switches**:

-    {{<figure src="/images/netq/inventory-devices-fullscr-allswitches-tab-320.png" width="700">}}
+    {{<figure src="/images/netq/inventory-devices-switches.png" alt="full-screen inventory/devices card displaying a list of switches" width="900">}}

-- Open the full-screen Inventory/Switches card and click **Show All**
+- Open the full-screen Inventory/Switches card and select **Show All**:

-    {{<figure src="/images/netq/inventory-switch-fullscr-showall-tab-320.png" width="700">}}
+    {{<figure src="/images/netq/inventory-switches-show-all.png" alt="full-screen inventory/switches card displaying a list of switches" width="900">}}

-### View All Hosts
+### View Hosts

 You can view all stored attributes for all hosts in your network.
-To view all host details, open the full screen Inventory/Devices card and click **All Hosts**.
+To view all host details, open the full screen Inventory/Devices card and select **Hosts**.

-{{<figure src="/images/netq/inventory-devices-fullscr-allhosts-tab-320.png" width="700" >}}
+{{<figure src="/images/netq/inventory-devices-hosts.png" alt="full-screen inventory/devices card displaying a list of hosts" width="900" >}}

 {{</tab>}}